datasciencecampus/ft_digital_trade/README.md

 There are 2 ways in which data and charts can be commited to Git:
 - Seperate files, for example .txt, .csv, .png etc.
 - Within scripts, for example Notebooks etc.

-### Git Ignore
-Separate file management is done using a git ignore file in the repository.
-The git ignore file tells git to skip anything with certain file extensions. \
-This repository has been created using the 'cookie cutter repo template', this means that a git ignore file already exists. \
-**You should check the git ignore file contains all the types of data file in your project** \
-If you require more file extensions to be ignored, these can be added within .gitignore

 ### Pre-commit hooks
 Notebooks are a type of code file that allows you to view outputs, they contain information about these outputs.
 This information needs to be cleared before it is pushed to GitHub, this is done through Pre-commit hooks. \